Mghane/Image-Classifier-with-Tensorflow-Keras/README.md

 * Build and Train an image classifier on this dataset.
 * Use the transfer learning technique to improve accuracy.
 * Use the trained model to perform inference on flower images.
+* Ceate an application that run from the command line